xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/advanced_product_setup.md

 ## Products with PIN codes

-If you need to sell stuff like licenses, enrollment keys, PIN codes, serial numbers, activation codes and passwords, phone cards and access codes, you may want to use the addon [PIN Codes](https://market.x-cart.com/addons/pin-codes.html "PIN Codes Module").
+If you need to sell stuff like licenses, enrollment keys, PIN codes, serial numbers, activation codes and passwords, phone cards and access codes, you may want to use the addon [PIN Codes](https://market.x-cart.com/addons/pin-codes.html "PIN Codes addon").
 This addon will enable you to attach PIN codes to your existing product via the "PIN codes" tab:
 ![xc5_products_pin_codes_tab.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/xc5_products_pin_codes_tab.png)
-For more info on using the addon, see {% link "PIN Codes Module" ref_2ioJzfJL %}.
+For more info on using the addon, see {% link "PIN Codes addon" ref_2ioJzfJL %}.

 ## Products with File Attachments